boristsr/gdcorner-website/_posts/2020-03-07-RainbowReduxReleaseUpdate.md

 ### Development Discord

 I’ve had a few people ask how to contribute, and I’ve been thinking how to open up the development process more.
 I’ve created a Discord server to allow faster interaction with people.
 Despite the name, this isn’t just focused on RainbowRedux.
-Any project related to older RSE games, like Ghost Recon and others are all welcome on this server.
+Any project related to older Red Storm Entertainment (RSE) games, like Ghost Recon and others are all welcome on this server.

 [Join us on Discord here](https://discord.gg/YygR4S8).